 The launch of her first EP ‘Saudade’ has followed her supporting folk giant Iron and Wine on the European leg of his tour and Tom Odell at his sell-out show at Somerset House.

-Her single 'Trickle', released in 2017, was featured on some of the biggest music magazines, such as okayplayer and Clash magazine.
+After some time away writing, Denai returned with the 2017 single 'Trickle' winning legions of new fans and featuring on some of the biggest music magazines, such as okayplayer and Clash magazine.

-Denai will release her second album, 'We Used To Bloom' on June 2017, containing the new single 'Does It Get Easier', which was premiered by Huw Stephens on Radio 1 and featured in a Red Bull live session.
+Denai released her second album, 'We Used To Bloom' on June 2017, containing the new single 'Does It Get Easier', which was premiered by Huw Stephens on Radio 1 and featured in a Red Bull live session.
+She also recently released the brilliant video to her track, 'Desolately Devoted' .